indypy/todopyramid/README.md

         return renderer.implementation().macros['layout']
 ```

-Add the `global_layout.pt` with at least the following (look at the source code for the complete template):
+Add the `templates/global_layout.pt` with at least the following (look at the source code for the complete template):

 ```
 <!DOCTYPE html>